 In the ensuing years, the plants that currently make up Pennsylvania’s coal refuse to energy industry have removed and burned as fuel more than 225 million tons of refuse, improved or restored more than 1,200 miles of stream and reclaimed more than 7,200 acres of abandoned mine lands (AML) through the use of beneficial ash.
 In addition to these environmental benefits, the industry also provides much needed employment opportunities and a solid economic impact to Pennsylvania’s rural communities.
 The industry directly and indirectly supports thousands of high value family sustaining jobs, ranging from mining, transportation, plant operations and management to environmental remediation.

-For further details, click here to view ARIPPA’s published comprehensive environmental and economic analysis of the coal refuse to energy industry’s value to the Commonwealth.
+For further details, click here to view ARIPPA’s most recently published comprehensive environmental and economic analysis of the coal refuse to energy industry’s value to the Commonwealth.
+This report builds off the 2016 report commissioned by ARIPPA.